 Animal cafes have long been popular in South East Asia, and have grown in popularity in the UK in recent years.
 For example, Lady Dinah’s Cat Emporium is a warm, cosy cat cafe in the East End of London that does a top-notch afternoon tea.
 It’s home to several quiet, contented rescue cats who’ll often interact with customers through cuddles or by playing with toys.

 Meanwhile, the Dog and Scone Cafe in Newcastle is the perfect place to enjoy tasty cakes, coffees, and teas in the company of eight gorgeous dogs – each with a very different personality.
-For example, Momo the toy poodle loves relaxing on her favourite beanbag, pomeranian Teddy loves to play all day, and Yuki the Yorkshire terrier is very shy!
+For example, Momo the toy poodle loves relaxing on her favourite beanbag, Pomeranian Teddy plays almost all day, and Yuki the Yorkshire terrier is very shy.

-If this sounds like your perfect day out, then why not check out POPSUGAR’s roundup of the best animal cafes across the UK to find out more?
+If this sounds like your perfect day out, why not check out Country and Townhouse’s roundup of the best animal cafes across the UK?

 4. Volunteer with animals

-If you’ve got some free time on your hands and aren’t worried about getting paid, then there are plenty of fun and fulfilling animal volunteering opportunities out there.
+If you’ve got free time on your hands and aren’t worried about getting paid, there are plenty of fun and fulfilling animal volunteering opportunities out there.

 For example, you could consider fostering a trainee guide dog puppy for several months while it learns the skills needed to improve the life of someone with sight loss.